-By default, there are 3 basic cookie categories which your users can consent to:
+By default, there are 3 cookie categories which the users can consent to:

-Those will also serve as triggers and event names.
+These will also serve as an event name for the triggers.

 1. Navigate to the main dashboard, click "Triggers" section, and select "New"